heewob/Run3_TPrimeTPrimee/README.md

 My CMSSW version is CMSSW_14_0_21 to run an example cfg, do `cmsRun example_cfg.py`.
 Settings are different between Run3 and Run2 cfgs.

+Check out /uscms/home/hwchung/nobackup/Analysis/CMSSW_14_0_21/src/ to see the full code